zephraph/notes/Recurse/Log/Day 4.md

 Meet and greets.
 This was a combo of both one-on-ones and small groups.
 Usually 3 to 5 minutes.

 I really enjoyed meeting folks and want to connect more.
-I will say though,
+I will say though, today is hard for me mentally/emotionally and the jarring experience of almost being able to connect with someone but not quite leaves me feeling really emotionally drained.
+I don't regret going and I enjoyed talking to people but I subjectively feel worse coming out of it.
+I feel lonely now on top of my other emotions.

+It's a good moment for me to stop and feel the emotions.
+To acknowledge their validity even as I acknowledge that I'm not served by them.
+To feel, to accept, to forgive, and to move on. _Deep breaths_.

+## 1:00 pm

+Podcast editing